How To Make Cooking With Your Children Enjoyable

 “I have always cooked with the children.
 Even when they were tiny babies, they were either strapped to me or in a highchair in the kitchen being handed tastes of this or a try of that.

 As they got bigger, they began to actually help.
-A bunch of herbs in bowl with some kids’ scissors, pulling apart mushrooms with their hands for a pasta dish, mixing flour and water for flatbreads.
+A bunch of herbs in a bowl with some kids’ scissors, pulling apart mushrooms with their hands for a pasta dish, mixing flour and water for flatbreads.

 Any little job I could give them for a few minutes while I got on with dinner.